Antique radio: Line-operated commercial sets

 AC/DC sets lacking resistance line cords instead used tube filaments in series that added up to the line voltage, effectively moving the resistance into the radio.
 They use conventional line cords.
 These are the most common vintage radio in the US after about 1940 or so, as they were very inexpensive to manufacture.
-They are much less common in areas with 240 mains power, as there were few common tubes built to operate at the high voltages required.
+They are much less common in areas with 240-volt mains power, as there were few common tubes built to operate at the high voltages required.
 BC (medium wave/"AM") only radios like the "All American 5" design, and later AM/FM radios with more tubes, and even televisions were built using the same idea, because of the simplicity and low cost possible.

 Either type of AC/DC radio can present the "hot" line of the line voltage on the chassis of the radio ("hot chassis") or isolated from the chassis by a single capacitor ("warm chassis").
 This presents a safety problem, as depending on the direction of the non-polarized plug, the hot side of the line voltage can be connected directly to all the metal parts of the radio any time it is plugged in, regardless of whether it is powered on or not.
 Proper repair or refurbishment requires an isolation transformer to remove the live connection, and care should be taken to never touch any metal part of the radio (chassis mounting screws, bare control shafts, etc.) when the radio is plugged in.
 Many radios with a hot chassis use interlocks on the back to ensure that the line is disconnected before the rear can be accessed for tube replacement.

 Later transistor-based AC table radios typically used power transformers and operate safely, but with likely hum from failed electrolytic capacitors in the power supply, and likely low volume from other failed electrolytic coupling capacitors.
 There were a few early transistor table radios using "hot chassis" principles, but these are very rare.

 Early battery-operated sets

-The minority of all-in-one commercial ac mains sets that appeared in the 1930s are plug & play.
+The minority of all-in-one commercial ac mains sets that appeared in the 1930s were entirely self-sufficient, containing built in antennas, speakers, and power supplies.
 Such sets should be checked for the possible existence of live metalwork accessible to the user, and a general safety check is advisable.
 Many will need a repair of some sort.

-However other not all-in-one types of pre-Depression-era radio are more demanding to put into service, being a long way from plug & play.
-Setting up such radios requires a bit of electronics skill.
+However, many radios from before the Great Depression contain only the receiver circuitry.
+The rest of the unit was generally not self contained and the user would need to construct a receiving antenna and often provide dry battery power.

 There are several issues with them: